 Jobs in simulation technology

 If you’re wanting to boost your own simulation technology capability, perhaps becoming a simulationist (someone with an education focus), many universities offer development programs and there are professional development courses available from many professional organisations, such as the Society for Simulation in Healthcare.
 The website healthsimulation.com can be a useful guide, Professor Nestel says.

-“Simulation technology is a just another educational method and it is increasingly integral to health professionals’ education,” she says.
+“Simulation technology is just another educational method and it is increasingly integral to health professionals’ education,” she says.

 If, however, you’re considering becoming a simulation technician, having a healthcare background is helpful, as is engineering and IT experience.

 “It’s not just for health professionals, it’s also for those who are in health information technology – they might have a health background or they might not,” says Dr Mak.
 “I’ve had a lot of students in the past who became health professionals but were more interested in health technology, so moved on to further their studies in IT, potentially, to learn how they could use those skill sets to develop new technology for health.